thienan1512002/EPRJ_3/README.md

                                            CLINIC MANAGEMENT SYSTEM

 I. Introduce:

-    1. This is an project which creates an clinic management system
+    1. This is an project which creates a clinic management system
     2. This project is created by International Training Institute FPT Aptech with India

 II.
 Tools and Frameworks: